magicstickuk/multisite-post-duplicator/readme.txt

 *	Batch Duplication
 *	Settings page to customise the default behaviour
 *	Restrict functionality to only certain sites on your network
+*	Restrict functionality to users of certain roles
 *   Clean and friendly User Interface
 *   Select what status you want your new copy of post to be i.e Published, Draft etc
 *   Specify a prefix for the new post to avoid confusion